As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Crystals Found in South Dakota

-South Dakota may have various minerals on its territory, however, it also shines in a couple of crystal specimens as well.
-You can find crystals such as fluorite, quartz crystals, selenite crystals, barite crystals, calcite crystals, cassiterite, or spodumene, among many others if you know where to look.
+South Dakota may have various minerals in its territory; however, it also shines in a couple of crystal specimens.
+You can find crystals such as fluorite, quartz, selenite, barite, calcite, cassiterite, or spodumene, among many others, if you know where to look.

 Crystal | Location |